Desserts alcohol – 5 desserts to avoid if you are alcohol-free

 - Cherry liquor bombs

-- Afogato with a liquor poured over such as lemon liquor.
+- Affogato with liquor poured over, such as lemon liquor.

 - Brandy snap